MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli.md

 ### What version of the Azure CLI is installed?

-Type `az version` in a terminal window to know if you have the Azure CLI installed.
+Type `az version` in a terminal window to know what version of the Azure CLI is installed.
 Your output will look like this:

 ```output
 {